The Three Keys to Sports Attraction Design

 By infusing educational exhibits with a healthy dose of imagination, the Mascot Hall of Fame Interactive Children’s Museum succeeds in engaging both bodies and minds.

 Whether you’re young or old, athlete or spectator, Steelers supporter or Phillie Phanatic, these three projects offer experiences for every category of fan.
-By creating opportunities for immersion, education, and competition, thoughtfully crafted sports attractions can offer visitors a reason to play, a reason to cheer, and a reason to return.
+By invoking smart, whimsical sports attractions design, venues can offer visitors a reason to play, a reason to cheer, and a reason to return.